SonnyBurnett/codechallenge/damir2/README.md

 ## Euler 02

-A version of Fibonacci sequence.
+A version of Fibonacci sequence...
-This one uses a Python generator to generate the numbers in sequence.
+*__fibonacci_generator_up_to_a_limit* method uses a Python generator to generate the numbers in a Fibonacci sequence up to a specified maximum number.

+*sum_fibonacci_with_limit_and_mod_number* method also takes a single modulo number as a parameter that is used as a filter on the sequence generated if a Fibonacci number is divisible by that modulo number.

 ## Euler 54